Fersegura/InfraRed_Remote_Controller_and_Temperature_Measurements_with_Arduino/README.md

 Ultimately we expected to showcase different graphs and images in an organized and nice-looking website.
 We had to learn how to upload our local server to an interntet hosting service.
 For this we decided to go with [*000webhost*](https://000webhost.com/) beacause it provided website and database hosting services.

 You can check our [site](https://irresponsible-toolb.000webhostapp.com/index.php).
 It only displays an illustrative graph of what we expect to have in the future with the *Arduino* sensors information.
-The template of the site you can find it in [*colorlib*](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/) (also uploaded as <code>.zip</code> in the <code>./WiFi Connection with local server/Web Page/</code> directory.
+The template of the site you can find it in [*colorlib*](https://colorlib.com/wp/free-bootstrap-admin-dashboard-templates/) (also uploaded as <code>.zip</code> in the <code>./Pagina_web/</code> directory.
 We used the *AdminLTE 3*.

 Recently we managed to fetch information from the DB thanks to the *ioticos* and [*ELECTRONOOBS*](https://www.youtube.com/watch?v=dMSCVWquXhs&t=759s) tutorials and materials.

 The result is prety satisfactory.
-You can check out the files in the <code>./WiFi Connection with local server/Web Page/</code> directory of this repository.
+You can check out the files in the <code>./Pagina_web/</code> directory of this repository.

-***NOTE***: Please notice that in order to work, the relative paths of the files and the names must remain the same for the web page.
+***NOTE***: Please notice that in order to work, the relative paths of the files and the names must match the file location inside the page directory.